YoobeeWebTutors/javascript-manual/04-variables.md

 A variable can hold one value and one value only.
 If we put a new value in, any previous value is discarded.

+Think of a variable as a container for one value, and each container is labeled with a unique name.

+Variables do nothing but provide a place for a value to live between statements.
+Everything in JavaScript works with the value stored by the variable, not the variable itself.
+You could say that JS code is interested in the peanut butter stored in the jar, but not really concerned about the jar.

 Think of computer memory as a giant wall of mailboxes or pigeon holes.
 Each box or hole has a label on it -- the variable's name.
 In the above example, the variable is called `username`.

 The variable will exist for as long as the code it is defined in is being executed.
 You'll learn more about this when we come to functions and variable scope.